helengarcia3/bikesharing/README.md

 ### Top Ending Locations

 The map shows the ending locations for the rides.
-The darker red and bigger bubbles represent the most popular areas the bikes were riden to.
+The darker red and bigger bubbles represent the most popular areas the bikes were ridden to.

 ![Screen Shot 2022-09-21 at 10 45 03 PM](https://user-images.githubusercontent.com/107590196/191646936-cb6da922-488e-4d33-9e34-5199b7cd7255.png)